 A Drive to the coast takes you to the incredible Twelve Apostles.

 For us, the Twelve Apostles were the most awe-inspiring of places to visit in Australia.

 But to really experience this rugged coast, you must do the Great Ocean Walk.
 It takes you along the coastal route that is impossible to see from a car.

 If you can, make sure to take a helicopter ride over the Apostles to really take in its beauty.

 Melbourne is quite possibly the coolest city in Australia.
 I know it was our favourite.

 It has been named the most livable city in the world and it's a great place for tourists too!

 Highlights include Queen Victoria Market, The Arcades and Secret Lanes, Eureka Square, Federation Skydeck and Graffiti Lane.

 9. Kangaroo Island

-Kangaroo Island is located off the coast of South Australia and is an incredible place to tour for a few days.
+Kangaroo Island is located off the coast of South Australia and is an incredible place in Australia to tour for a few days.